-- It is better to live each day in a way that is consistent with our values and beliefs than to do otherwise and feel untrue to ourselves.
+- It is better to live each day consistent with our values and beliefs.

-Religion may play a part in some students’ spirituality, but there are also many different ways to explore and express spirituality depending on individuals' personal beliefs, cultural contexts, and upbringings.
+Religion may play a part in some students’ spirituality, but there are different ways to explore and express spirituality depending on individuals' personal beliefs, cultural contexts, and upbringings.

 Enhance your spiritual wellness by taking advantage of resources offered around campus.